 More details on objects' alternative names can be found at Star Names .

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the giant star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For 36 Lyncis, the location is 09h 13m 48.23 and +43d13` 04.5 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For 36 Lyncis, the location is 09h 13m 48.23 and +43° 13` 04.5 .

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -035.46 ± 000.17 towards the north and -027.87 ± 000.31 east if we saw them in the horizon.
+The star is moving -35.46 ± 0.17 milliarcseconds/year towards the north and -27.87 ± 0.31 milliarcseconds/year east if we saw them in the horizon.

-36 Lyncis has a spectral type of B8IIIMNp.
-This means the star is a blue giant star.
-The star has a B-V Colour Index of -0.13 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 12,762 Kelvin.
+Based on the star's spectral type of B8IIIMNp , 36 Lyncis's colour and type is blue giant star.
+The star has a B-V Colour Index of -0.13 which means the star's temperature is about 12,762 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 The star's metallicity is -0.130000, this value is the fractional amount of the star that is not Hydrogen (X) or Helium (Y).
 An older star would have a high metallicity whereas a new star would have a lower one.